ianboucher/advanced-software-design/week2/design-exercise/README.md

 In hindsight, I can see that forcing the user to provide an `ownerId` to the `TaskService.getAll()` method as this assumes that the user will only ever want to get tasks that belong to a single list.

+### Version 3

+Support a notion of users, where each user has a list of friends and a single todo list.
+Extend the design to support an "accountability" feature, where users can allow friends to view their todo list and progress.
+Ensure users can mark some todo items as "private."
+If a todo item is "private," then no-one may view it or be given any information that it exists.

+Make sure to explain how the user interface for viewing a friend's to-do list would work, and in particular how it may reuse code from your normal user interface.

+#### Notes

+Since a User's task list and private tasks must be accessible via a User class (in order for a user to view their own private tasks), one solution is for the entity returned when accessing a user's friends to be something other than another User.

+In addition, once a "Friend" had been obtained, I assumed that it would not be possible to add or remove tasks from their list, or to edit their tasks in any way.
+The Friend object should return readonly versions of TaskLists and Tasks.

+In splitting the interfaces, it should ideally not be possible to return a User instead of a Friend, or a "private" Task instead of a "public" Task.

+#### Reflection

+I am starting to feel the pain of some of the early versions of the interfaces, as I attempt to use them for more entities.
+I strongly dislike that a `User` must be newed-up with two service classes, which in turn forces me to pass these services into the `UserService`.
+I already feels like an overly complex variety of interfaces and classes for a simple application.

+Some code re-use was achieved through the use of abstract classes and sub-classing in order to extract the readonly/public versions of the TaskList and Task entities.